DmitryAlCh/mypage/people.md

 title: People
 long-title: "People who either influenced Me a lot, or I admire"
 description: "Place where I give credit and respect to some people, or just would like to share some kind words about them.
-Some people where my employers, some colleagues, some friends.
-So it is all might be biased.
+Some people were my employers, some colleagues, some friends.
+So it all might be biased.
 Whether You want to reach out to Them, and don't know how.
 I can help, free of charge"

 permalink: /people/